“I’m worried about Annabelle.”

 “Nothing, Honey.
 I hear you.
 Annabelle needs friends.
 What do you propose?”

 Parker had been a participant in these conversations before.
-He snapped his laptop shut and looked at his wife with feigned interest.
+He snapped his laptop shut and looked at his wife.
 It would do no good to explain that they had just moved to the area and Annabelle needed time to make friends.
 That the start of the new school year was still over a month away.
 Reasonable Melanie knew all of these things.
 This was not reasonable Melanie.
 This was “I already have a solution” Melanie.
 The only way to end this type of conversation was to get his wife to tell him what she had already decided.
 It was a matter of practicality.
 All he had to do now was listen and agree.

 “Well, now that you ask.
 I do have an idea.
 You remember me telling you about my friend Amanda?
 You remember, surely.
 She teaches drama.
 We used to be pretty good friends back in high school.
 Did you know she was a real-life beauty queen?
 I told you that.
 I’m sure I did.
 Anyway, she made it all the way to Miss Georgia several years in a row.
 That was always her thing.
 Beauty pageants.
 In fact, the first thing I remember about Amanda was how all the girls in our class, this was back in middle school, didn’t really like Amanda because she was always winning all these beauty pageants.
 Can you believe anyone could dislike someone because they won too many beauty pageants?
 How silly!
 Teenage girls can be so ridiculous, and it really was ridiculous because Amanda was always such a nice person.
 But don’t ask my friend Cecily about that because evidently they ended up having some falling out about a beauty pageant after high school.
-It’s ironic though because they might never have even become close enough to have a falling out about a beauty pageant if I hadn’t had to move schools my eighth-grade year.
+It’s ironic though because they might never have even become close enough to have a falling out about a beauty pageant if I hadn’t had to move schools during my eighth-grade year.
 Of course, I moved back during my ninth-grade year… But that’s exactly what I’m talking about!”

 Parker blinked.
 Twice.
 He really didn’t know what his wife was talking about anymore.
 He would wait.
 If you don’t follow, just wait.
 After too many years of marriage, he knew that this really was the best way--the precursor to enlightenment.
 So, he waited until his wife gave the signal.
 Fortunately, he didn’t have to wait long.
 After about twenty seconds, his wife gave him “the look.”
 The look of exasperation.
-The look that said “you must be an idiot.”
+The look that said, “you must be an idiot.”

 It was a look Parker knew quite well.
 But, it was also a look that indicated his wife would spill soon, and then he could go back to doing what he really wanted--searching for obscure baseball cards on eBay.